 In any industry, from construction to web design, the best way to find reliable specialists is to ask others in your field.

 You should also look on review sites like Yelp and Google and see what their clients and customers say.
-Gather a list of potential bidders for your project.
+Gather a list of potential bidders for your project based on their experience and qualifications.

-Contact your proposed subcontractors with your project outline and ask if they are interested in bidding.
+Contact your proposed subcontractors with your project outline and ask if they want to bid.
 It would be best if you gave them a deadline for their bid (days or weeks, depending on the project size).

 What Should a Subcontractor Agreement Include?